-The Senate took the following decisions on the festival report:
+Mr. Piyush Panchal, the Festival Coordinator of Antaragni’15 presented the post-festival report for the consideration of the Senate.
+In the discussion on the report, the Senate took the following decisions:

-Mistake was found in Prodigy.
-The Antaragni team was asked to rectify it and send it again.
+An error was pointed out in Prodigy and the Festival Coordinator was asked to rectify it and send the report again.

-The Finance Convener is asked to give a proposal for purchase of walkie talkies.
+The Finance Convener was asked to give a proposal for the purchase of walkie-talkies.

-All forms of taxation should also be checked by the CoFA head.
+All forms of taxation should also be cross-checked by the CoFA Chairperson.

-The festival coordinator shall present a contingency plan in case of a rain, fire, etc in the pre-fest report.
+The festival coordinator should present a contingency plan in case of a rain, fire, etc. in the pre-festival report.

-The Senate took the following decisions on the Marketing Report:
+Further, the Senate took the following decisions after discussing the Marketing Report:

-The process that payment be paid according to app download was blacklisted.
+The process of payments to be paid according to app downloads was blacklisted.

-The constituted FFC was given the mandate to look into the deficit of Antaragni and was asked to establish the financial mismanagement of Antaragni 15'
+The already constituted FFC was given the mandate to look into the deficit of Antaragni and was asked to establish the financial mismanagement of Antaragni ‘15.

-A new committee was formed to come up with ideas on how to avoid it in future and how to recover the deficit amounts.
+A new ad-hoc committee was constituted to come up with recommendations to recover the deficit of Antaragni ’15 and on how to avoid financial deficits in future.
 The members of the committee were, Mr. Mayank Jain (Convener), Mr. Anurag Sahay and Mr. Shyam Sihotia.

-The Marketing report was not accepted.
+The Marketing report was not accepted due to insufficient status of the Festival’s marketing deals.

-The Finance report was not accepted.

-MUN report was accepted with the caveat that the required changes are made.

-Post Conduction report was accepted.
+Further, the Senate discussed briefly the festival Finance report, though deferred it for lack of accuracy of data.The MUN report was presented and accepted with the caveat that the proposed changes are made.
+The Post Conduction report of the festival was also accepted.